jimmoffitt/developer_advocate.blog/guides/RTsandQTs.md

 }

 ```

-# Parsing Retweet and Quote Tweet JSON <a id="parse" class="tall">&nbsp;</a>

-Three types of Tweets are involved: original, Retweet and Quote Tweet.

-{This discussion is based on the *native* Tweet JSON format.}

 Two forms of Tweet JSON are available.
 This content will focus on the Twitter "native" (or "original") format.
 See HERE for the first version of this content, written for the Activity Streams format.